GiLe01/GetAndCleanProject/README.md

 Todo :
 - Improve the speed of the MergeDataset function
 - Improve MakeTidyDs.
 The variables are static.
-An automatic Generation of the summarize commands should be implemented.
+An automatic Generation of the summarize commands parameters should be implemented.